New York Cyber Crime Defense Lawyers

 is exposed to heavy penalties.

-Our criminal defense attorneys at Sullivan Brill have been involved in
+Our criminal defense attorneys at Sullivan & Brill, LLP have been involved

-several cyber crime arrests.
-We know the jargon and understand the "hacking"
+in several cyber crime arrests.
+We know the jargon and understand the

 free consultation, and to begin defending your rights,

 contact our firm today.